 - And COUNTLESS others!

-Now you know how good crafts and working with your hands are for your brain, which one will you choose?
+Now you know more about the benefits of crafts and working with your hands, so which one will you choose?